openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

 .. meta:
     frontend_status: Partly

-The modifier *internal* indicates that a class member or constructor is accessible within their compilation unit only.
-A compilation unit that is a package can be used in any package modules (see :ref:`Packages`).
+The modifier *internal* indicates that a class member or a constructor is accessible within their compilation unit only.
+A compilation unit that is a package can be used in any *package modules* (see :ref:`Packages`).

 .. index::
    modifier